IrgendwasMitSchnittlauch/IrgendwasMitSchnittlauch/README.md

 - 🌄 I'm based on the swabian alb
 - 👀 I’m interested in Windows especially in Powershell and Exchange
 - 🌱 I’m currently learning everything related to Windows (lmao)
+- 🤯 My personal blog (Only in german)

 <!---
 IrgendwasMitSchnittlauch/IrgendwasMitSchnittlauch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.